alejp1998/irac-DASH/genvideos-vismetrics/videosDASHprep-genmpd/commands.md

   --force-i-frame-sync <auto|all> treat all I-frames as sync samples (for open-gop sequences)
     'auto' only forces the flag if an open-gop source is detected, 'all' forces the flag in all cases

-Example:
+### Example:

-python3 mp4utils.py mp4fragment ../../../../genvideos-vismetrics/diffvideoconfigs/cleanbandit-ratherbe-medium.mp4 ../../../../genvideos-vismetrics/videosDASHprep-genmpd/cleanbandit-ratherbe-medium-fragmented.mp4
+- Low Quality Video Fragmentation
+./mp4fragment ../../genvideos-vismetrics/diffvideoconfigs/cleanbandit-ratherbe-low.mp4 ../../genvideos-vismetrics/videosDASHprep-genmpd/cleanbandit-ratherbe-low-fragmented.mp4

+- Medium Quality Video Fragmentation
+./mp4fragment ../../genvideos-vismetrics/diffvideoconfigs/cleanbandit-ratherbe-medium.mp4 ../../genvideos-vismetrics/videosDASHprep-genmpd/cleanbandit-ratherbe-medium-fragmented.mp4

+- High Quality Video Fragmentation
+./mp4fragment ../../genvideos-vismetrics/diffvideoconfigs/cleanbandit-ratherbe-high.mp4 ../../genvideos-vismetrics/videosDASHprep-genmpd/cleanbandit-ratherbe-high-fragmented.mp4

-MP4DASH - tool that is used to package one or more MP4 media files into an MPEG DASH (and/or Smooth Streaming) presentation.
+## MP4DASH - tool that is used to package one or more MP4 media files into an MPEG DASH (and/or Smooth Streaming) presentation.
 For an overview of MPEG DASH, and usage guide for mp4dash, please consult the MPEG DASH Overview page.
 Running the tool without any argument will print out a summary of the tool’s command line options and parameters.

 More detailed info on how to use it on : https://www.bento4.com/developers/dash/

-Usage: mp4-dash.py [options]  [ ...]
+### Usage: mp4-dash.py [options]  [ ...]

 Each  is the path to a fragmented MP4 file, optionally prefixed with a stream selector delimited by [ and ].
 The same input MP4 file may be